"It's blood, isn't it?" said a musician.

-Subverted in Episode 11 of Scooby-Doo!
+- Subverted in Episode 11 of Scooby-Doo!
 Mystery Incorporated.
 Fred returns from visiting a Blood Bank with a huge red stain on his mouth and shirt.
-Shaggy and Scooby nervously ask him if its blood, and he replies no, its juice.
+Shaggy and Scooby nervously ask him if it's blood, and he replies no, it's juice.
 The subversion comes in when he goes on to mention they have bags of the stuff hanging all over the place.
-Yes,this show had Fred drink blood, thinking it was juice.
-The blink-and-you'll-miss-it qaulity of this joke is what probably got it passed the censors.

-In the first ever episode of the original series "What a Night For a Knight" the gang think the knight murdered the scientist as they see what appears to be blood on the carpet, it turns out it was red ink.
+- In the first ever episode of the original series "What a Night For a Knight" the gang think the knight murdered the scientist because they see what appears to be blood on the carpet.
+It turns out to be red ink.

-In the TexAvery cartoon "The Cat Who Hated People" one of the cat's flashbacks features the cat being adopted by a family with a huge bulldog, one the owner leaves the bulldogs beats the living hell of the cat until the owner hears the noise, the dog dumps some ketchup on himself and an axe making it look like the cat killed him.
+- In the TexAvery cartoon "The Cat Who Hated People", one of the cat's flashbacks features the cat being adopted by a family with a huge bulldog.
+Once the owner leaves, the bulldog beats the living hell of the cat until the owner hears the noise, and the dog dumps some ketchup on himself and an axe to make it look like the cat killed him.

 - In one Tom and Jerry short that was particularly graphic even for that cartoon, Jerry makes Tom think he's been stabbed by dripping ketchup onto both a steak knife and Tom's chest.